 Our Favorite Fermented Foods

-Lacto fermented pickles are another one of our favorites that is difficult to keep in the house.
+Lacto-fermented pickles are another one of our favorites that are difficult to keep in the house.
 The kids just inhale these.
 We grow lots of cucumbers every year and it never seems to be enough.
 Perfect as a snack or a side dish.

-Fermented Garlic- I plan to do a whole post on this.
-Fermented garlic adds a ton of flavor to dishes and is super simple to make.
+Fermented Garlic– adds a ton of flavor to dishes and is super simple to make.